The Complete Guide to Wedding Family Photo Etiquette

 Photo @iluminen

-Your wedding day will fly by faster than you can imagine - most couples say it feels like a beautiful blur.
-But family photos?
-They give you a chance to actually pause, breathe, and celebrate with the people who have shaped your life and supported your relationship.
+Your wedding day will fly by faster than you can imagine.
+Most couples say it feels like a beautiful blur.
+But wedding family photos give you a chance to actually pause, breathe, and celebrate with the people who have shaped your life and supported your relationship.

-Think about it this way: these might be the only professional photos you'll ever have with certain combinations of family members.
-Your 95-year-old grandmother, your parents looking their absolute best, your siblings all dressed up and genuinely happy for you - these moments deserve to be captured beautifully.
+These might be the only professional photos you’ll ever have with certain combinations of family members — your grandmother at 95, your parents looking their absolute best, your siblings genuinely happy and dressed up for something that matters.
+Those moments deserve to be captured well.

-Years from now, when you're flipping through your wedding album, you'll likely spend just as much time (if not more) looking at your family photos as you do your couples portraits.
-These images become family heirlooms, passed down through generations.
+Years from now, when you’re flipping through your album, you’ll likely spend just as much time looking at family photos at the wedding as you do at couples portraits.
+These images become heirlooms.
 Your future children will treasure seeing their grandparents young and beaming with joy on your wedding day.
+Beyond the sentiment, there’s something practical here too: family photos tend to be the images that get the most use after the wedding — framed at home, sent in holiday cards, shared on anniversaries.
+That makes the time investment genuinely worth it.

 The Ultimate Guide to Wedding Family Photos Timing